 The PAN Forum is a three-day conference held in Washington, DC, bringing together Parkinson’s disease advocates from across the nation.
-Attendees gather to learn the latest in public policy and research.
+Attendees gather to learn the latest in Parkinson’s public policy and research.
 The 2016 PAN Forum took place on February 29 – March 2, 2016.
 Each year, Forum attendees have the opportunity to learn about new research, treatments and policy issues and visit Capitol Hill to advocate for better treatments and a cure.

 The PAN Forum Features: